peridotnepal/internship-fullstack-april/README.md

 ## Main Component

-`AutoFetchTopBrokersComponent` is a React component that:
+`src/app/test/page.tsx` is a React component that:

 1. Fetches data using Gemini AI and the API functions
-2. Displays broker information in a responsive layout
-3. Shows top 5 buying and selling transactions for each broker
+2. Shows top 5 buying and selling transactions for each broker
-4. Handles loading states and errors
+3. Handles loading states and errors

 ## Setup